microsoft/openjdk-proposals/ergonomics_profiles/readme.md

 **_Default maximum heap size_**

+We progressively grow the heap size percentage based on the available memory, so that we reduce waste on memory reserved for off-heap (native) operations.
+This is an estimate that native memory usage is done at occasional moments throughout the operation of the JVM for most applications.
+Otherwise, if the percentage was to be the same, there would be progressive waste.
+Users are still encouraged to monitor and observe memory consumption and adjust heap size allocation accordingly.

 | Memory      | Heap size |
 | ----------- | --------- |
 | >= 16  GB   | 90%       |